mfussenegger/nvim-lint/README.md

 parser = require('lint.parser').from_pattern(pattern, groups, severity_map, defaults)
 ```

-The function allows to parse the linter's output using a lua regex pattern.
+The function allows to parse the linter's output using a Lua regular expression pattern.

-- pattern: The regex pattern applied on each line of the output
+- pattern: The regular expression pattern applied on each line of the output
 - groups: The groups specified by the pattern

 ``` lua